cloudtrust/event-emitter/README.md

 * keycloakId: configuration parameter for snowflake unique ID generation, id of the keycloak instance
 * datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter

+For FLATBUFFER format, the serialized event in wrapped in a JSON to transmit type information.
+The wrapper has two keys, 'type' which is 'Event' or 'AdminEvent' and 'obj' which is the flatbuffer in base64 format.

 All parameters are mandatory, if any of them is invalid or missing keycloak fails to start with a error message in the log about the cause.

 After file edition, restart keycloak instance.